cokelaer/damona/README.rst

 <https://bioconda.github.io/>`__, and
 a bunch of collections of singularity images indeed !

 Yet, Bioconda may have limitations for end-users.
 One of them is that two tools may be impossible to cohabit or slow to install due to difficulties in resolving their dependencies.
-Second, singularity images posted here are there are a great source of inspirations.
+Second, singularity images posted here and there are a great source of inspirations.
 Yet, I wanted a very simple tool both for developers that wish to offer an easy installation and for users to whom we try to hide all the nitty-gritty details of installing third-party librairies.

 Our goal is not to replace existing initiative but just to complement them when required.
 In particular, we designed **damona** so as to provide the executables